 Mt St. Helens RV Rental Road Trip:

 Mt.
 St. Helens erupted in 1980 and devastated the landscape, but almost 40 years later it has been a true testament of nature’s resilience.
 Today you will experience a vibrant thriving ecosystem.

-Spend the night at Seaquest State Park, a 505 acre park that is connected to the Mount St. Helens Visitors Centre by a pedestrians tunnel.
-The visitors centre is an attraction of its own where you can learn about the historical significance of the landscape and the resilience of surrounding ecosystems through talks, exhibits, and films.
+Spend the night at Seaquest State Park, a 505-acre park that is connected to the Mount St. Helens Visitors Centre by a pedestrian tunnel.
+The visitors center is an attraction of its own where you can learn about the historical significance of the landscape and the resilience of surrounding ecosystems through talks, exhibits, and films.
 The campsite also has a boardwalk around the wetlands where you can enjoy stunning volcano views.

 Mt Hood RV Rental Road Trip: